 At the end of the day, no matter how a story is written, what matters the most is whether the writer has managed to clearly articulate his or her message.
 This can be done at the start, throughout the story or the written piece or even at the end.

-Another consideration would be if the written piece is coherent; do the different parts of the work link and connect with each other?
+Another consideration would be if the written piece is coherent; do the different parts of the piece link and connect with each other?
 It is easy to transit from one paragraph to another?
-If the answer to all these questions are yes, then the piece of writing is coherently written.
+If the answer to all these questions is yes, then the piece of writing is coherently written.

 5. Able to self-edit, refine the written work

-A good writer realises that a piece of writing is never perfect and that there is a always room for improvement.
-As we said before, editing is more than just the correction of spelling of grammatical errors; it is also polishing a piece until it becomes the best possible version.
+A good writer realises that a piece of writing is never perfect and that there is always room for improvement.
+As we said before, editing is more than just the correction of spelling or grammatical errors; it is also polishing a piece until it becomes the best possible version.

 Good writers write with self-awareness.
 As they write, they would also pause and edit their work accordingly.
 Sometimes, this involves rewriting certain parts or rearranging the structure of the piece but they do it willingly because they know the effort will be worthwhile.

 The good news is that these characteristics can be nurtured in children.
 To find out if your child has the potential to develop these characteristics of a good writer, do sign up for our trial class.